 One tenth (almost) of the American Population is afflicted with latex allergies, the Skyn polyisoprene has just like polyurethane no latex that would cause allergic reactions.
 But compared to the polyurethane condoms the Skyn products are softer and therefore adapt more easily to the form of its wearer.
 It’s also stretchier and more resistant to breakage.

 Let us quickly do a short history lesson.
 The use for the original polyisoprene was discovered by the ancient Mayans and Aztecs who harvested the, then unnamed polyisoprene from the sap of the Hevea tree and used it to make waterproof boots and the balls which they used to play a game similar to basketball.

 The Skyn is an interesting example to show how long it takes for such a product to be marketed and sold in stores.
 The patent for a polyisoprene condom was filed in 2002 that’s when the development of the material was more or less finished.

-Unlike it’s ancestral counterparts, the hevea trees are not harmed in the making of Skyn.
+Unlike its ancestral counterparts, the Hevea trees are not harmed in the making of Skyn Condoms.
 Today polyisoprene is created in a laboratory and specially treated to give it crosslinks, which allows the material to stretch more and helps to recover the original shape after being stretched.

 A little comparison with polyurethane makes it obvious that the new skyn technology might be a serious leap forward.
-Because polyurethane condoms are stiff and unstretchable to certain extent and they don’t conform to the body.
+Because polyurethane condoms are stiff and not stretchable to a certain extent and they don’t conform to the body.
 They’ve got the clear color and the “no latex allergens” in common.

 The picture you see above is a scanning electron micrograph image of the surface of a polyisoprene condom.